CyberProgrammer/Connect-Messenger/README.md

 Objective: 	Allow new users to create an account and join the messaging platform.

 Main Steps:
-1. User visits the site and clicks on the "Get Started" button.
+1. User visits the site and clicks on the "Log In" button.
-2. User fills out the registration form with required details (first name, last name, username, password, email, and phone number)
+2. User is redirected to Auth0 and fills out the registration form with required details (first name, last name, username, password, and email).
-3. User submits the registration form.
+3. User submits the registration form to Auth0.
 4. The system validates the information and creates a new user account if successful.
-5. Upon successful registration, the user receives a confirmation email or notification.
-6. The user can now log in using the registered credentials.
+5. Upon successful registration, the user can now log in using the registered credentials.

 <ins> Use Case 2:	Sending messages </ins>

 Objective:  Enable users to send and receive real-time messages.

 Main Steps:
-1. User logs into the application.
+1. User logs into the application and is directed to the home page.
-2. User navigates to the chat interface.
-3. User selects a contact or group to send a message.
+3. User selects a chat.
-4. User types and sends a real-time message.
+4. User types and sends a message.
-5. The system delivers the message instantly to the recipient.
+5. The socket receives the message, processes the new data, and send back the updated chat to the recipient.
-6. Both the sender and recipient receive real-time notifications for new messages.
+6. Both the sender and recipient receive a visual indicator that a chat is unread indicating a new message.
-7. Users can engage in an immediate and responsive conversation.
+7. Users can engage in a responsive conversation.

 <ins> Use Case 3:	Group Collaboration </ins>